zvictor/brainyduck/examples/with-UDF/README.md

 - The UDF and UDR uploaded to the cloud
 - a TypeScript typings file generated per schema [Schema.d.ts]
-- a requests sdk containing all the operations, fully typed and with auto-complete support [faugra.sdk.ts]
+- a requests sdk containing all the operations, fully typed and with auto-complete support [accessible through `import sdk from 'faugra'`]

-Once your `faugra.sdk.ts` has been generated, you can run `FAUGRA_SECRET=<MY_FAUNA_SECRET> npm start` to see the operations demo.
+Once faugra has been setup, you can run `FAUGRA_SECRET=<MY_FAUNA_SECRET> npm start` to execute the operations demonstration [index.ts].

 [![asciicast](https://raw.githubusercontent.com/zvictor/faugra/master/.media/examples/with-UDF.gif)](https://asciinema.org/a/361573)